-- Leave a minimum 300-foot buffer extending outward from the mouth of the cave entrance.
-In the case of a significant entrance contained within a sinkhole, the buffer should extend from the top, or outer edge of the sinkhole. - Drainages into caves and other karst features should be protected. - Maintain the microclimate around significant cave entrances - Maintain stable habitat conditions for any flora or fauna inhabiting the cave entrance or cave - Prevent logging debris from entering significant cave entrances - Provide consideration for aesthetics and the recreational experience for visitors. - Leave understory vegetation along buffer boundaries, and green trees in the opening to help maintain interior microclimatic conditions and inhibit the encroachment of edge species into the buffer. - For buffers around entrances of caves known to contain bat hibernacula or maternity colonies, or threatened or endangered species, follow the recommendations in the Endangered Species Act of 1973. - The size of the management area for specialized harvesting practices can be projected to the surface using the 45° principle. - NOTE: Of particular concern is when karst features are, (or highly likely to) drain into significant caves.
+- Leave a minimum 300 foot buffer extending outward from the mouth of the cave entrance.
+In the case of a significant entrance contained within a sinkhole, the buffer should extend from the top, or outer edge of the sinkhole.
+Figure 1. - Drainages into caves and other karst features should be protected. - Maintain the microclimate around significant cave entrances - Maintain stable habitat conditions for any flora or fauna inhabiting the cave entrance or cave - Prevent logging debris from entering significant cave entrances - Provide consideration for aesthetics and the recreational experience for visitors. - Provide a measure of aesthetics/recreational experience for cave entrances with high recreational values. - Leave understory vegetation along buffer boundaries, and green trees in the opening to help maintain interior microclimatic conditions and inhibit the encroachment of edge species into the buffer. - For buffers around entrances of caves known to contain bat hibernacula or maternity colonies, or threatened or endangered species, follow the recommendations in the Endangered Species Act of 1973. - The size of the management area for specialized harvesting practices can be projected to the surface using the 45° principle.
+Figure 2. - Note: Of particular concern is when karst features are, (or highly likely to) drain into significant caves.
 When significant caves have karst buffers, these buffers should be expanded (at least considered) to the karst features that are likely to have hydrological connection.

-The 45 ° principle is a 45° angle up to the surface above known passages.
+The 45° principle is a 45° angle up to the surface above known passages.